guws0/guws/GUWS constitution.md

 	1. At events, we are all bound to the [university's code of conduct](https://www.gla.ac.uk/myglasgow/senateoffice/policies/uniregs/regulations2020-21/feesandgeneral/studentsupportandconductmatters/reg33/)
 	2. Additionally, we have some rules of our own:
 		1. Don't be a bigot
+			1. Bigotry including but not limited to, homophobia, transphobia, racism, sexism, ableism, faith-based prejudice, etc.
 		2. Try to respect and care for one another
 		3. Don't make fun of others for things they can't control
 		4. Assume good faith.
 Not everyone will be aware that saying X, Y, or Z is bigoted, so calmly informing them and helping them do better is a lot more helpful than getting mad.
+		5. Try not to act in conflict with the society
+	3. When these rules are violated, the committee shall decide the further course of action, including but not limited to requesting an apology, suspending membership, or revoking membership.
+	4. In the event of serious incidents, the offense shall be referred to the University Senate.
+	5. In the events of gender-based violence and sexual assault, we will seek specialist support (SRC Advise Centre) in order to resolve the issue.
+These will be treated with utmost care and resolved in a way amenable to the victim.

 5.	**DONATIONS**
 	1. The society shall take donations through our [Ko-fi page](https://ko-fi.com/guws0)